ChethanGunvith/Near-by-venus-browsing-sample-with-Android-Architecture-Components/README.md

 Requirement :

-create an app that shows 10 venues around a given place (e.g. Rotterdam) with a radius of 1000 meters.
+create an app that shows 10 venues around a given place (e.g. Rotterdam, utrecht) with a radius of 1000 meters.

 The App is composed of 2 screens, list and its detail screen.